This is a guest post by Robert Brandl – more on Robert below.

 - Grab the code from the provide and past it into the template for your website.

 - While visitors don’t need software installed generally the website owner will.
-This software is sometimes provided by the provider or the provider might integrate with your existing software (Informly uses the Apple Messages app on the Mac but there are plenty of others like Shype etc).
+This software is sometimes provided by the provider or the provider might integrate with your existing software (WP Curve uses Helloify which has native apps on Windows / Mac / Android / iPhone and a web app).

 - Add the account data given to you by the chat service to the messaging software you are using.